Trained in dentistry, Sree is currently studying lab sciences. She enjoys researching various health topics and writing about her findings.

 - Burning feeling in the chest behind the breastbone after meals that lasts up to several hours

 - Burning in throat

 9. Ectopic Pregnancy

 Another possible cause of right side pain is ectopic pregnancy.
 This condition occurs when the mature zygote or embryo develops outside the mother's uterus inside the fallopian tube.
 This is usually diagnosed during the first eight weeks of pregnancy.
-The intensity of pain as well as symptoms vary patient by patient.
+The intensity of pain, as well as symptoms, varies from patient to patient.

 Symptoms of ectopic pregnancy include:

-- Normal signs of pregnancy like missed period, sore breasts, fatigue, nausea, or increased urination
+- Normal signs of pregnancy like a missed period, sore breasts, fatigue, nausea, or increased urination

 - Belly or pelvic pain, usually 6–8 weeks after the missed period.
 This might worsen with movement or occur sharply on one side at first and then spread